 Why become a mentor?

 Mentorships often focus on the benefits mentees get out of the partnership.
-However, it is often a two-way street.
+But it is often a two-way street.
 Aside from feeling good about yourself and helping others, as a mentor you will also:

 - learn leadership skills